 It’s not BIG business investing, but it’s been shown as a way to steadily grow wealth.
-And, if you ask the Sunrise partners and similar investors, it’s a way to improve affordable housing stock – for the metro area and for the park residents.
+And, if you ask the Sunrise and similar mobile home park investors, it’s a way to improve affordable housing stock – for the metro area and for the park residents.

 “We’re in a niche that allows us to earn a very reasonable return for our investors,” DeHart said.
 “And also provide quality housing for people who may be coming into home ownership for the first time in their lives or even in their family’s history.”

 Find the Right Seller – How it’s done

 They don’t buy through a broker.
 Brokers typically want to work with higher volume investors, and also make sizable commissions.
 Rather, Bupp and DeHart delve into county records within a geographic area of interest.
 They find out where the communities are and who owns them.
 If they’re fortunate, they find a phone number for the owner.

 After that, its sales 101; they make cold calls, employ heavy use of direct mail and sometimes put out bandit signs.

 “We typically have five or six unique owners in the system at any given time, and check back with them three to four times per year,” DeHart said.
 “It’s not just finding the right seller, it’s about finding the right seller at the right time.”

 Often, they’re in front of a prospective seller before the owner of a property realizes they’re in a good position to sell.
 So, checking back often is key to being in the right place at the right time.